Costochondritis Complete Guide: Why Chest Pain Comes From Your Back

 Frequently Asked Questions (From the Live Stream)

-A: These may be helpful symptomatic treatments.
+These may be helpful symptomatic treatments.
 Dry needling can release tight muscles around the back.
-However, they don’t address the root cause—the stiff spinal joints.
-Use them if they give you relief, but prioritize the foundational exercises above for a long-term solution.
+However, they don't address the root cause—the stiff spinal joints.
+Use them if they give you relief, but prioritise the foundational exercises above for a long-term solution.

-A: It’s more likely due to the postures you held the day before.
+It's more likely due to the postures you held the day before.
 Your body repairs itself overnight, and stiffness is often the result of how you loaded your tissues during the day.
-Improve your daytime posture first, then optimize your sleep setup.
+Improve your daytime posture first, then optimise your sleep setup.